Close Icon

 What Three Words: ///insurance.flamenco.refilled

-Blea Tarn offers a good entry point on it’s south side, with a gentle slope leading into deeper water.
-There’s a National Trust pay-and-display car park directly opposite the tarn, as well as some handy roadside parking nearby.
+Blea Tarn in the Langdale Valley, offers a good entry point on it’s south side, this small mountain tarn is a peaceful spot.
+There’s a National Trust pay-and-display car park directly opposite the tarn.

 This walk to the lake is definitely a challenge in parts, but it’s absolutely worth the effort.
 And if you’re lucky, you might even catch sight of paragliders soaring overhead on a balmy summer’s day.